 As a company listed on the CSE, the Company accesses the Canadian capital markets on a public and private basis, and any capital raised may be utilized for the ongoing operations of its U.S. holdings that operate in the U.S. cannabis industry.
 There is no assurance that the Company will be successful, in whole or in part, in raising funds, particularly if the U.S. federal authorities change their position toward enforcing the CSA.
 Further, access to funding from residents, citizens, venture capital, private equity and banks in the United States may be limited due to their unwillingness to be associated with activities that violate U.S. federal laws.
-Notwithstanding the above, in March 2019, the U.S. House Financial Services Committee approved an updated version of the Secure and Fair Enforcement (SAFE) Banking Act, which proposed certain protections for banks in the United States against criminal and civil liabilities for serving legitimate cannabis companies that operate in compliance with applicable state law.
-As of the date of this MDA, the prospects of the U.S. Congress passing the SAFE Act are unclear.
+Notwithstanding the above, the SAFE Banking Act, discussed above, would be a positive development for the industry and access to move affordable banking and lending.